Uninett/Argus/NOTES.md

 ## [Unreleased]

+## ticket-plugin-base

+### Added
+- Plugin system for ticket system integrations, documented in the new "Ticket system settings" sections.
+- New API endpoint to create a new ticket in an external ticket system

 ### Added
 - Add docs about notification plugins
 - Added a management command that will create incidents if a source token is